-How to Install iRedMail Server on CentOS 7
+How to install iRedMail on CentOS 7

 iRedMail is an Open Source, full featured mail server solution that can save a lot of time for system administrators for complex configurations. iRedMail has support for all major Linux distributions. iRedMail uses other open source software like roundcube, SOGo groupware, Netdata, Nginx and MariaDB to add functionality to it's mail server.